sherphy/KohSherlynnPhyllisa-AsiaOneFrontEnd/README.md

 3. I've never worked with such long strings in JSON before, and it took awhile for me to figure out how to convert the special characters back to string.
 Was quite annoying that I couldn't use parse or stringify.
 What I did in the end was replace all the \" with ", then find all the \n and map them into a new paragraph

-4. Learned how to use <picture> to provide different images for different dimensions
+4. Learned how to use `<picture>` to provide different images for different dimensions

 5. Previously, I only briefly used Jest to explore it's functions.
 I'm learning to use Jest and Enzyme now!
+But webpack configuration with Jest... was annoying...

 6. Overall I thought this was a really well structured assignment that tested everything in different ways